hackall360/hackall360.github.io/src/content/projects/hackall360.github.io.md

 ## Highlights

 - Uses Astro Islands to blend static content with interactive components such as the assistant prototype.
-- Ships pre-rendered HTML to the `docs/` directory so GitHub Pages can serve the site without extra tooling.
+- Ships pre-rendered HTML to the `gh-pages` branch via GitHub Actions so GitHub Pages serves the site without extra tooling or tracked build artifacts.
 - Maintains deployment notes in the repository README to capture configuration tweaks and future ideas.

 ## Next Up